Lisa Banta

 Lisa Czechowski (née Banta, born May 29, 1979, in New Jersey) is an American goalball player.

 Her Paralympic debut won her a silver medal for discus at the 2000 Sydney Paralympic Games; she also competed in goalball at those games.
 In December 2001 she took part in the torch relay for the 2002 Winter Olympics in Salt Lake City.

 Czechowski and teammate Asya Miller competed in their sixth Paralympics together at the 2020 Tokyo Paralympic Games.
 Together they have won four Paralympic medals, including gold at the 2008 Beijing Paralympic Games.

+Early life

-She was born with nystagmus and diagnosed with cone dystrophy while in middle school, both conditions affecting her vision.
+Born with nystagmus to the family of David and Barbara Banta, and diagnosed with cone dystrophy while in middle school, both conditions affecting her vision.
 In high school, she tried various track and field events, eventually moving to shot put and discus.
 She first became involved with goalball in 1995.

+Career

+Czechowski played Little League baseball until she was nine, the only blind competitor during her high school days. she won medals as a senior at the Northern Hills Conference and Morris County Championships.